 They're people who want to buy the exact things you're selling.
 Or who are looking for the information you've set yourself up as the expert resource for.

 Are long-tail keywords better?

-This is helped by the fact that successive Google updates – Panda, Penguin and Hummingbird – have all edged towards a focus on long-tail keywords.
+This is helped by the fact that successive Google updates a few years back – Panda, Penguin, and Hummingbird – all edged towards a focus on long-tail keywords.

-To summarise, yes – Google certainly thinks so.
+To summarise, yes – Google certainly thinks long-tail keywords are better.

 5 extra benefits of using long-tail keywords